 Take a Boat Cruise on Milford Sound

-Milford Sound is one of the most visited and most photographed destinations on the South Island, and despite the crowds, cruising down the fiord was one of my absolute favourite activities in New Zealand.
+Milford Sound is one of the most visited and most photographed destinations on the South Island, and despite the crowds, cruising down the fiord was one of my absolute favorite activities in New Zealand.
 The scenery is simply striking; wild forests over steep ridges, waterfalls crashing into the sea.
+An oh my, the beautiful sunsets!!
 We passed by sea lions and albatross, and the boat went so close to a waterfall we could feel the mist on our faces.

 Other things to do while you’re in Fiordland National Park: